satyamkurum/AI-Market-Analyst-Agent/README.md

 ### Testing
 - After Installing and configurations, Run the `test_work.py` to see the results with Metadata, sessionwise.
 Alter the query if you want.
 - Result of the Testing is saved in `validation_result.json`.
 Please Check it out.

+##  Closing Notes
+This project is made considering multiple test cases for each component in workflow.
+I emphasised on **scalability and production** based thinking.
+I design decisions to balance **accuracy, latency, and  most important cost efficiency**, so it ensure practical for enterprise deployment.